 Editor-in-Chief: Sohrab Mosahebi

-Sohrab Mosahebi is an Iranian student of Comparative Literature at Western University, with research in Literary Theory and Iranian Studies focused on Decolonisation and Perso-Islamic Epistemology.
+Sohrab Mosahebi is an Iranian PhD student of Comparative Literature at Western University, with research in Literary Theory and Iranian Studies focused on Decolonisation and Perso-Islamic Epistemology.
 He challenges dominant neocolonial/neoliberal discourses and sees the deconstruction of Eurocentrism as his academic mission.
-As an undergraduate, he served as editor-in-chief of two student magazines; as a graduate student, he published two peer-reviewed articles and one project, and he was a peer-reviewer for the 13th volume of The Arbutus Review at the University of Victoria where he got his master’s in English.
-He joined The Scattered Pelican as a copyeditor in his first PhD term and gradually rose to Editor-in-Chief.
-Sohrab is also a published bi-lingual poet, has some experience as English-Persian translator, used to run a Persian podcast called “Radio Chista” about the intersection of mythology and critical theory, and has a passion for playing music as an amateur.
+As an undergraduate, he served as editor-in-chief of two student magazines; as a graduate student, he was a peer-reviewer for the 13th volume of The Arbutus Review at the University of Victoria where he got his master’s in English.
+He joined The Scattered Pelican as a copyeditor in 2002 and gradually rose to the Editor-in-Chief position.
+Sohrab has published two peer-reviewed articles and one project, and is also a published bi-lingual poet, translator, and an amateur musician.

 Deputy Editor: Yasmine Lemnij